Are you dreaming of shedding those extra pounds before summer hits, or perhaps just aiming for a healthier you?

-For example, when it comes to weight loss, this review of 15 different studies concluded that adding probiotic supplements to one’s diet can help reduce weight and body fat percentage compared to those who took a placebo.
+Research has uncovered their involvement in various aspects of health, from weight loss to mental well-being.
+For instance, when it comes to shedding those extra pounds, a review of 15 studies revealed that adding probiotic supplements to your diet can help you reduce weight and body fat percentage, especially when compared to those who took a placebo.

-Another study revealed that people eating yogurt containing either Lactobacillus amylovorus or either Lactobacillus fermentum bacteria lowered their body fat by up to three to four percent.
+But that’s not all—another study found that people who consumed yogurt containing specific probiotic strains like Lactobacillus amylovorus or Lactobacillus fermentum managed to reduce their body fat by a noticeable three to four percent.

 You can take probiotic supplements with specific strains of bacteria.
 Or you can also try adding some of the following probiotic-rich and fermented foods to your diet:

-Another study with over 58,000 participants revealed that increasing caffeine consumption could result in less weight gain over 12 years.
+Need more proof?
+A study involving over 58,000 participants found that higher caffeine consumption correlated with less weight gain over a span of 12 years.

 To make the most out of your daily cup of joe, skip the sugar and cream.
 Instead, go for a black or tiny amount of milk to prevent calories from adding up.

 Additional resource – Here’s how to lose 100 pounds.